ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 The latter syntax, the executable code chunks, are not necessarily properly handled by off-the-shelf "normal" tools like Pandoc.
 This is something to keep in mind if you're dealing with documents that contain executable code chunks.

-## Templating Tools for Boilerplate Documents
+## Templating tools for boilerplate documents

 Imagine you need to create a bunch of different R Markdown files, for instance for students to use as personalized exercises.
 In that case, you can create a boilerplate document as a template, and create its different output versions using a templating tool.

 Templating tools include:

 -   [`knitr::knit_expand()`](https://bookdown.org/yihui/rmarkdown-cookbook/knit-expand.html) by Yihui Xie;
--   the [whisker package](https://github.com/edwindj/whisker) maintained by Edwin de Jonge (used in for instance pkgddown);
+-   the [whisker package](https://github.com/edwindj/whisker) maintained by Edwin de Jonge (used in for instance pkgdown);
 -   the [brew package](https://github.com/gregfrog/brew) maintained by Greg Hunt;
 -   [Pandoc](/blog/2023/06/01/troubleshooting-pandoc-problems-as-an-r-user/) by John MacFarlane through its [templates](https://pandoc.org/MANUAL.html#templates).